mathanraj0601/DesignPattern/Design Patterns/Overview/Document.md

 1. Singleton

 > Note : Sometime we need to combine two or more pattern to have more optimal solution .

+## Three types of design pattern

+1. Structural : How different object compose (joining together) to form large structure example : Adapter
+2. Behavioural : How the objects or classes interact with each others example : strategy
+3. Creational : How the object created for different context/ situation example : Singleton